omaraod133/BOTSv1_Splunk_Analysis/README.md

 - 23.22.63.114

-You can test either of these, but we will dive a bit deeper to determine which one performed the scan.
+ we will dive a bit deeper to determine which one performed the scan.

 We will examine the firewall logs for the IP address **40.80.148.42** and look at the signature field.
 We can see that there is scanning activity identified as **Acunetix Web Vulnerability Scanner**.